Joachim Fischer (sociologist)

 Joachim Fischer (born 1951 in Hanover) is a German sociologist and social theorist.
 His reference book on Philosophical anthropology has become the standard reference for the field.
 From 2011 to 2017, he was president of the Helmuth Plessner Society.

 The focus of his work lies in the areas of philosophical anthropology, sociological theory, culture sociology and sociology of architecture.
 In 2010, he became an honorary professor at the Philosophical Faculty of the Dresden University of Technology.
 In the summer semester of 2012 he was a visiting professor at the University Viadrina of Frankfurt (Oder) (Sociology / Sociological Theory).

 Fischer´s work has focused on reconstructing the paradigm of modern European Philosophical anthropology (Max Scheler, Helmuth Plessner, Erich Rothacker, Arnold Gehlen, Adolf Portmann) in the 20th century, explicating its significance for biological, sociological and philosophical debates in the 21st century.
 As a theoretical background of the modern Philosophical anthropology he researches the Critical ontology of the German philosopher Nicolai Hartmann.

-In a series of essays he too developed - with reference to Simmel and Freud - a systematic consideration on the figure of the Third: Triads (sociology) seem for intersubjective relationships and institutions to be just as well constitutive than the Dyad (sociology) or the Other (Alterity).
+In a series of essays in social ontology he too developed - with reference to Simmel and Freud - a systematic consideration on the figure of the Third or Tertiarity.
+Triads (sociology) seem for intersubjective relationships and institutions to be just as well constitutive than the Dyad (sociology) or the Other (Alterity).